 Dr. Andal: Absolutely.
 And, you know, just kind of like Dr. Nalan-Sheffield said, they’re the web websites of our organization and other organizations usually provide a fair amount of information in terms of what types of diagnoses they treat and the types of techniques they use.
 There’s also a community-wide resource.
 It’s the 211 help desk, which you can find online that lists all of the organizations in this area.
 Well, at least those that were included and what types of disorders they treat and what types of techniques they use.
 But I would also say when you see your therapist be, feel free to ask them questions about the types of therapy they do, because ultimately the most important thing is the relationship between the patient and the therapist.
 Because that’s what accounts for something like 60% of improvement in people.

 Host: If you’re looking for somebody and you live in the Sioux Falls region, Dr. Nalan-Sheffield would be a great place to start here at the Sanford Psychiatry and Psychology Clinic.

 Dr. Nalan-Sheffield: I am certainly taking new patients.

 Host: Yeah.
 Perfect.
 Well, thank you both so much for your time and your expertise.
 I think this is a great addition to the continued conversation about mental health and behavioral health topics.
-It’s always good to really shine a light on what kind of care that folks can find at Sanford and, and getting to that care.
+It’s always good to really shine a light on what kind of care that folks can find at Sanford and getting to that care.
 Thanks for having me.
-This was another episode of the health and wellness podcast series by Sanford Health.
+This was another episode of the Health and Wellness podcast series by Sanford Health.
 I’m Courtney Collen.
 Thanks for being here.